 \section{Introduction}

 We describe several ways to prove that programs terminate.
 By this we mean terminate on {\it any} sequence of inputs.
-The methods employed are well-founded orderings, Ramsey Theory, and Matrices.
-This paper is self contained; it does not require knowledge of any of these topics or of Programming Languages.
+The methods employed are well-founded orders, Ramsey's theorem, and matrices.
+This paper is self contained; it does not require knowledge of any of these topics or of programming languages.
 The methods we describe are used by real program checkers.